dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a dimension table/Create a MaxCompute dimension table.md

    tableName = '<yourTableName>',
    accessId = '<yourAccessId>',
    accessKey = '<yourAccessPassword>',
-  `partition` = 'ds=20180905',-- For more information about dynamic or fixed partitions, see the description for the parameters in the WITH clause. cache = 'ALL'
+  `partition` = 'ds=20180905',--The fixed partition.
+For more information about dynamic partitions and fixed partitions, see the description of parameters in the WITH clause. cache = 'ALL'
 );